-This portal provides gene expression, eQTL, and sQTL data for multiple rat tissues.
+This portal provides a multimodal collection of RNA phenotypes (gene expression, alternative splicing, etc.), xQTLs for those phenotypes, and TWAS results for multiple rat tissues.
 It is managed by the NIDA Center of Excellence for Genetics, Genomics, and Epigenetics of Substance Use Disorders in Outbred Rats (P30DA060810).

-The data and visualizations on this site are for the RatGTEx v3 release.
-The main changes from v2 are:
+The data and visualizations on this site are for the RatGTEx v4 release.
+The main changes from v3 are:

 For the tissues above whose originating study has been published (see below), you may use the data in your studies by citing the originating study.
 For the other tissues, contact us about whether, when, and how you may use them.